 Q31 Your carbon footprint result You have now completed a carbon audit of your annual travel and personal consumption as a student.
 Your carbon footprint for the relevant questions is ${gr://SC_08MZWIqr8rO3NOe/Score} Tonnes of CO2e.
 As this carbon footprint was calculated from some of the previous questions, it is not comparable to national average carbon footprints.
-The average to which your carbon footprint is being compared is calculated through previous responses to this servay from other UK based students, see scale below.
-For a more detailed carbon footprint calculation try this government recommended website.
-0 - 2 tonnes of CO2e SIGNIFICANTLY BELOW AVERAGE 2 - 4 tonnes of CO2e A LITTLE BELOW AVERAGE 4 - 6 tonnes of CO2e AVERAGE 6 - 8 tonnes of CO2e A LITTLE ABOVE AVERAGE 8+ tonnes of CO2e SIGNIFICANTLY ABOVE AVERAGE
+The average to which your carbon footprint is being compared is calculated through previous responses to this survey from other UK based students, see scale below.
+For a more detailed carbon footprint calculation, please try this UK Government recommended website.
+0 - 2 tonnes of CO2e SIGNIFICANTLY BELOW AVERAGE 2 - 4 tonnes of CO2e A LITTLE BELOW AVERAGE 4 - 6 tonnes of CO2e AVERAGE FOR RESPONDENTENTS TO THIS SURVEY 6 - 8 tonnes of CO2e A LITTLE ABOVE AVERAGE 8+ tonnes of CO2e SIGNIFICANTLY ABOVE AVERAGE

 End of Block: Carbon audit result